 As an approved provider we give written authorisation in relation to the schools in regard to all personnel approved to teach Special Religious Education in NSW government schools as evidence of compliance with the requirements of the Child Protection (Working with children) ACT 2012.

 Sticking to the approved curriculum is an important part of teaching SRE.
 As a provider, we ensure annually that we authorise the curriculum materials and pedagogy (teaching skills and methods, as well as age-appropriate teaching), to be used by our volunteers of special religious education, and that a link to a copy of the curriculum and/or the curriculum outline used in schools is provided to the public on our website.
-This information including the curriculum scope and sequence can be found at www.godspace.org.au.
-Our SRE teachers are required to use this curriculum and to teach it with sensitivity and using age-appropriate teaching strategies as well as age-appropriate content.
+This information including the curriculum scope and sequence can be found at www.godspace.org.au for Kinder to Year 6 classes or at www.thinkfaith.com.au for Years 7 to 10.
+Our SRE teachers are required to use these curricula and to teach with sensitivity and using age-appropriate teaching strategies as well as age-appropriate content.